 This list is namely for coffee or tea drinkers.
 I don’t drink soda or energy shot drinks, but I will address those in another post.

 - Organic Decaf Coffee (Swiss Water Process) – I can suggest using this as a way to help you wean off of fully caffeinated coffee.
-However, if you are gluten intolerant you won’t be able to drink it if you want to heal.
+However, if you are gluten intolerant you might not be able to drink it if you want to heal. (*Note: I test fine for a couple types of decaf coffee -but have tried to drink Starbucks and simply cannot as I do not believe it is gluten free.
+It’s important to know how to muscle test or pulse test so you can determine if a given food is causing your body a reaction.)

 - Dandy Blend – I have not personally tried Dandy Blend, but know MANY who have and love it.
 The taste is very satisfying from what I understand.
 The bonus to this beverage is that it is a good liver support as well as an enjoyable beverage and coffee replacement.